imwithye/imwithye.github.io/content/posts/arc-akuity.md

 ![](/img-posts/arc-akuity-deployed.png)

-The GitHub Actions Runner Controller creates the `arc-system` namespace, which manages the core controller components.
-Meanwhile, the GitHub Actions Runner creates the `arc-runner` namespace, where the actual runner pods reside.
-When GitHub Actions workflows are triggered, new pods will be dynamically created in the `arc-runner` namespace to execute the jobs.
+The GitHub Actions Runner Controller creates the `arc-systems` namespace, which manages the core controller components.
+Meanwhile, the GitHub Actions Runner creates the `arc-runners` namespace, where the actual runner pods reside.
+When GitHub Actions workflows are triggered, new pods will be dynamically created in the `arc-runners` namespace to execute the jobs.

-> And `arc-runner-set` is the name of the runner installation, which will be used on `runs-on` in the GitHub Actions workflow.
+> And `arc-runners` is the name of the runner installation, which will be used on `runs-on` in the GitHub Actions workflow.

 You can check your GitHub organization settings to see the runner installation.